yctung/LibAcousticSensing/LibAcousticSensing/Matlab/README.md

 ## Open API
 Here are the common API you might need to build your remote sensing app with LibAS:
 ### AudioSource.m
-AudioSource is a wrapper to let LibAS know what kind of sound and how it should be sent.
+AudioSource is a wrapper to let LibAS know what kind of sound and how the sound should be sent.

 - Constructor:
 ```